Do You Need Car Insurance to Drive?

 Is Car Insurance Required to Drive?

 Car insurance is required in 49 states and Washington, D.C.
-All 50 states require proof of financial responsibility.
-All 50 states require proof of financial responsibility.
-See what happens if you get caught driving without insurance for a state-by-state penalty breakdown.
 You must be able to cover damage or bodily injury you cause in an accident.
 For most drivers, that means carrying at least a minimum liability policy.
+New Hampshire is the only state without a mandatory insurance law, but drivers there are personally liable for all costs if they cause an accident: the financial exposure is identical to driving uninsured anywhere else.

-New Hampshire is the only state without a mandatory insurance law.
-Drivers who cause an accident are fully liable for all resulting costs out of pocket.
 Virginia joined the mandatory-insurance majority on July 1, 2024, when it eliminated the $500 uninsured motor vehicle fee that previously allowed drivers to skip coverage, per the Virginia Department of Motor Vehicles.

 In most states, you also can't register a car without insurance.
 The DMV requires proof of coverage before issuing plates.